instrumentisto/rust-incubator/README.md

 > It wasn’t always so clear, but the Rust programming language is fundamentally about _empowerment_: no matter what kind of code you are writing now, Rust empowers you to reach farther, to program with confidence in a wider variety of domains than you did before.
 _<div align="right">Rust Book's Foreword</div>_

-This project represents a hard-way step-by-step [Rust] learning course from language basics to production use.
+This project represents a hard-way step-by-step [Rust] learning course from language basics to a capability of web backend development.